-Groundwater-dependent ecosystems (GDEs), such as terrestrial wetlands, stream ecosystems and estuarine and marine ecosystems (Kløve et al., 2014), support wetlands and biodiversity, provide water supply and baseflows to rivers, offer recreational services and help control floods (Rohde et al., 2017).
-Globally, 10-23% of the watersheds have reached the environmental flow limits due to groundwater pumping (de Graaf et al., 2019).
-A recent study of 4.2 million wells across the USA shows that induced groundwater recharge in nearly two thirds of these wells could reduce stream discharges, thereby threatening GDEs (Jasechko et al., 2021).
-Work (2020) found reduced spring flow due to increased groundwater abstraction in 26 out of 56 springs studied in Florida (USA).
-GDEs in semiarid and arid regions tend to have much longer groundwater response times and may be more resilient to climate change than those in humid areas where groundwater occurrence is mostly at shallow levels (Cuthbert et al., 2019a; Opie et al., 2020).
+Groundwater Dependent Ecosystems (GDEs), such as terrestrial wetlands, stream ecosystems, estuarine and marine ecosystems (Kløve et al., 2014), support wetlands, biodiversity, provide water supply, baseflows to rivers, offers recreational services, and help control floods (Rohde et al., 2017).
+Globally, 10% to 23% of the watersheds have reached the environmental flow limits due to groundwater pumping (de Graaf et al., 2019).
+A recent study of 4.2 million wells across the USA shows that induced groundwater recharge in nearly twothirds of these wells could reduce stream discharges, thereby threatening GDEs (Jasechko et al., 2021).

+(Work, 2020) found reduced spring flow due to increased groundwater abstraction in 26 out of 56 springs studied in Florida (USA).
+GDEs in semi-arid and arid regions tend to have much longer groundwater response times and may be more resilient to climate change than those in humid areas where groundwater occurrence is mostly at shallow levels (Cuthbert et al., 2019a; Opie et al., 2020).
 However, groundwater depletion impacts on the full range of ecosystem services remain understudied (Bierkens and Wada, 2019).

-A better understanding of and incorporating subsurface storage dynamics into ESMs will improve climate-groundwater interactions under global warming (Condon et al., 2020).
-Long-term groundwaterlevel monitoring data are of critical importance (Famiglietti, 2014) for understanding the sensitivity of recharge processes to climate variability and, more critically, calibration and validation of hydrological models (Goderniaux et al., 2015).
-GRACE satellite-derived groundwater storage estimates provide important insights at a regional scale (Rodell et al., 2018) but overlook more localised depletion or short-term storage gains.
-Low- and middle-income countries such as central Asia and sub-Saharan Africa lack such monitoring networks, which is a significant knowledge gap.
+A better understanding of and incorporating subsurface storage dynamics into earth system models will improve climate-groundwater interactions under global warming (Condon et al., 2020).
+Long-term groundwater-level monitoring data are of critical importance (Famiglietti, 2014) for understanding the sensitivity of recharge processes to climate variability and, more critically, calibration and validation of hydrological models (Goderniaux et al., 2015).
+GRACE satellite-derived groundwater storage estimates provide important insights at a regional scale (Rodell et al., 2018) but overlook more localized depletion or short-term storage gains.
+Low and middle-income countries, e.g., in Central Asia and Sub-Saharan Africa, lack such monitoring networks, which is a significant knowledge gap.

 In summary, groundwater storage has declined in many parts of the world, most notably since the beginning of the 21st century, due to the intensification of groundwater-fed irrigation (high confidence).
 Groundwater in aquifers across the tropics appears to be more resilient to climate change as enhanced recharge is observed to occur mostly episodically from intense precipitation and flooding events (robust evidence, medium agreement).
-In higher altitudes, warmer climates have altered groundwater regimes and may have led to reduced spring recharge due to reduced duration and snowmelt discharges (medium confidence).
+In higher altitudes, warmer climates have altered groundwater regimes and may have led to reduced spring-time recharge due to reduced duration and snowmelt discharges (medium confidence).